by ProcureDeskLast Updated : Oct-07-2020

 Let’s look at some examples.

 Let’s say you are a professional services company that certifies fire extinguishers for companies.
-Your technicians probably need to purchase certain items on a regular basis.
+Your technicians probably need to purchase certain items regularly.

 To make the purchasing process easier, you can create a catalog like this: